World awaits first glimpse of Britain's new prince

 Their son is third in line to the throne after grandfather Charles and William, 31, and pushes the fun-loving Prince Harry, William's brother, into fourth place.

-"I'm thrilled and very excited," said Charles during an official visit to northern England.

-His second wife, Camilla, said: "I think mother, son and father are all well.
-And I think it's a wonderfully uplifting moment for the country," adding that Charles would make a "brilliant" grandfather.

-Congratulations flooded in from around the world after the announcement of the birth, which was followed moment-by-moment by global media as well as TV and press in Britain.
+Congratulations flooded in from around the world after the announcement of the birth, which was followed moment-by-moment by global media as well as the British press, with the excitement seen as a boost for Britons facing economic austerity.

-British tabloid newspaper the Sun temporarily renamed itself the Son in honour of the baby and most newspapers issued special supplements.
-Three trumpeted the banner headline "It's a Boy".
+British tabloid newspaper the Sun temporarily renamed itself the Son in honour of the baby, while the left-leaning Guardian newspaper provided readers of its website with a "Republican" button so that they could filter out the barrage of royal news if they wanted.

 ROYAL POPULARITY